-Over the last few years, Campus Health has actively taken steps to more effectively meet the healthcare needs of Tulane’s transgender student population.
-Our staff has undergone extensive training to learn best practices in providing service to our transgender community.
+Over the last few years, Campus Health has actively taken steps to more effectively meet the healthcare needs of Tulane’s transgender and non-binary student population.
+Our staff has undergone extensive training to learn best practices in providing service to our transgender and non-binary community.
 These trainings have been offered by leaders in transgender health care, including the Centers of Excellence for Transgender Health and the World Professional Association for Transgender Health.

 Developing a clinical staff to meet your needs is a priority of Campus Health.
 For acute and primary care concerns, a regular clinic appointment is available to those receiving transgender services.
 If you feel more comfortable seeing certain providers, please call our front desk to indicate your preferences.